On sheaves in finite group representations: The transporter category

-We may apply the result to the following posets, which are built on various collections \cite[7.6]{DH} and \cite[Sections 37 \& 40]{Th} of subgroups of $G$ In terms of homology decompositions of classifying spaces, the above collections are called trivial \cite[8.6]{DH} as they are contractible.
+We may apply the result to the following posets (with conjugation action by $G$), which are built on various collections \cite[7.6]{DH} and \cite[Sections 37 \& 40]{Th} of subgroups of $G$ In terms of homology decompositions of classifying spaces, the above collections are called trivial \cite[8.6]{DH} as they are contractible.
 The resulting transporter categories are as follows.

 Here in the category extension $\calK\to\PG\to\calC$, $\calK$ consists of all the subgroups in the corresponding collection.
 On each subgroup $H$ in a collection, its automorphism groups in $\calK, \PG$ and $\calC$, respectively, form a group extension $H \to N_G(H) \to N_G(H)/H$.
 In either case, the functor $\pi$ induces a homotopy equivalence between the classifying spaces of $\PG$ and $G$ \cite[8.6]{DH},